aldur/uwsgi-libssh2/README.md

 # uwsgi-libssh2
-*Still a work in progress!*
+A uWSGI plugin for the integration with [libssh2](http://www.libssh2.org/).

+This plugin allows you to serve resources located on remote servers by using the SSH2 protocol.
+It supports clear-text authentication, public key identity and ssh-agent.

+You can specify such resources by using one or more ssh-mountpoints or by using a custom routing rule.

 # Configuration

 ## ssh-mountpoint
-The `ssh-mount` option let you mount an entire SSH remote path as a uwsgi application.
+The `ssh-mount` option let you mount an entire SSH remote path as a uWSGI application.
 All you need to do is to specify the muountpoint and the ssh-url.

 An example, as an .ini configuration entry: